Coherent Springer theory and the categorical Deligne-Langlands correspondence: Moduli of Langlands parameters for GLn

+We now turn to our study of moduli stacks of Langlands parameters for $G = \GL_n$.
+Henceforth we revert to our default notation, where $G$ denotes a group on the spectral side of Langlands duality.

-We now turn to the study of moduli spaces of Langlands parameters.
-These have been studied extensively in mixed characteristic, for instance in \cite{curtis} in the case of $\GL_n$, or more recently in \cite{bellovin-gee,booher-patrikis}, and \cite{DHKM} for more general groups.
+Moduli stacks of Langlands parameters for $\GL_n$ have been studied extensively in mixed characteristic, for instance in \cite{curtis} in the case of $\GL_n$, or more recently in \cite{bellovin-gee,booher-patrikis}, and \cite{DHKM} for more general groups.
 Since in our present context we work over $\C$, the results we need are in general simpler than the results of the above papers, and have not appeared explicitly in the literature in the form we need.